-We believe, with EUR 9 326 million of cash and other liquid assets as well as a EUR 1 579 million revolving credit facility, that we have sufficient funds available to satisfy our future working capital needs, capital expenditures, R&D investments, acquisitions and debt service requirements at least through 2017.
-We further believe, with our current credit ratings of BB+ by Standard & Poor's and Ba1 by Moody's, that we have access to the capital markets should any funding needs arise in 2017.
+We consider that with EUR 8 280 million of cash and other liquid assets as well as our EUR 1 579 million revolving credit facility, we have sufficient funds to satisfy our future working capital needs, capital expenditures, R&D investments, structured finance, venture fund commitments, acquisitions and debt service requirements, at least through 2018.
+We further consider that with our current credit ratings of BB+ by Standard & Poor's and Ba1 by Moody's, we have access to the capital markets should any funding needs arise in 2018.